SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

  * AWS S3

 ## Google Drive
 The tests in this repository all use various Google Drive software packages to transfer dummy files where a transfer denotes either an upload or a download.
-All available output csv files and figures are from a variety of programs which include both GUI and CLI programs.
-Scripts are available for CLI programs rclone, cyberduck, and gdrive.
-The other programs were run manually.
+All available output csv files, R plotting scripts, and figures are from a variety of programs which include both GUI and CLI programs.
+Scripts automating available CLI programs rclone, cyberduck, and gdrive are additionally available.
+Graphical programs were run manually.

 Note: a script has recently been written for the Globus CLI and has been tested with AWS S3.
 An option for transferring to/from Google Drive has been included.
 Once testing takes place, I will include it in the Google Drive repository.
 Until then, it will remain solely in the AWS repository.